Tokyo Gay Travel

 The Gay Travel Experience: Tokyo, Japan

-Gay Tokyo: Where to Stay
+Gay Tokyo: Hotels & Where to Stay

-The official name of the area is 2 Chome Shinjuku (here is the Google Maps location).
-There are more than fifteen gay bars and clubs concentrated in this tiny gay district!
+The official name of the Tokyo gay district is 2 Chome Shinjuku.
+(Here is the Google Maps location).
+There are more than fifteen gay bars and clubs concentrated in this tiny part of the city!

-Shibuya Crossing is probably the number one thing on tourist’s lists for things to do in Tokyo.
+Tourists typically have Shibuya Crossing repay high on their list of things to do.
 While the large crosswalk area is busy and impressive, I would not consider it a destination in itself.

 The general Shibuya area is wonderful, filled with happy music and glowing storefronts.
 Since it rains a ton in Japan, you can always count on having a dry time inside the Shibuya stores!